oprypin/mkdocs/docs/user-guide/choosing-your-theme.md

 * [mkdocs](#mkdocs-locale)
 * [readthedocs](#readthedocs-locale)

+Third-party themes are welcome to use the same mechanism, though in practice they rarely do.

 WARNING:
 If you configure a language locale which is not yet supported by the theme that you are using, MkDocs will fall back to the theme's default locale.